 As part of the Club World service, you are entitled to priority check-in and boarding, plus shorter queues at security.
-This is a great time-saving bonus and I found it particularly beneficial as it maximises your time in the lounge.
-The shorter queues at security is very useful, particularly in the US as American security is so thorough.
+This is a great time-saving bonus, and I found it particularly beneficial as it maximizes your time in the lounge.
+The shorter queues at security are very useful, particularly in the US, as American security is so thorough.

-All seats on the A380 have on demand audio and video, with literally hundreds of the latest films, documentaries, television shows, music, audio books and games at your fingertips.
-As part of Club World you have your own personal 10.4in flat screen plus noise-cancelling headphones.
-The screen is tucked into the seat beside you and can be released and positioned as required, it can be tilted so you can watch it from the reclined seat position too.
+All seats on the A380 have on-demand audio and video, with literally hundreds of the latest films, documentaries, television shows, music, audiobooks, and games at your fingertips.
+As part of Club World, you have your own personal 10.4in flat screen plus noise-canceling headphones.
+The screen is tucked into the seat beside you and can be released and positioned as required.
+It can be tilted so you can watch it from the reclined seat position too.
 I enjoyed a couple of the latest film releases and listened to some music.
-You can continue to use the headphones to listen to music as the plane lands, although as the screen has to be docked so you can’t watch any content.
-Another in-flight entertainment feature that I would normally expect from a modern aircraft (and one which I know is featured by other premier airlines on the A380) is the availability of on board cameras that allow you to view forward, downward and tailfin views, it’s a shame that this was lacking as it can be an interesting way to pass the time, particularly when you don’t have a window seat.
+You can continue to use the headphones to listen to music as the plane lands, although the screen has to be docked so, you can’t watch any content.
+Another in-flight entertainment feature that I would normally expect from a modern aircraft (and one which I know is featured by other premier airlines on the A380) is the availability of onboard cameras that allow you to view forward, downward, and tailfin views.
+It’s a shame that this was lacking as it can be an interesting way to pass the time, particularly when you don’t have a window seat.

 Upon boarding, I was offered the choice between a glass of Champagne, water, or orange juice.
 I choose the latter since drinking alcohol on a plane gives me headaches.
 Shortly after take-off, I received a refreshing hot towel.
 I was also served a soft drink (with ice and lemon) and a small bag containing an assortment of cold salted and roasted nuts.